About The Pragmatic Engineer Newsletter

 When becoming a paying subscriber you immediately receive a receipt.

-You can also generate invoices that are suitable for expensing at companies on this page.
+You can generate receipts and invoices that are suitable for expensing at companies.
+You can do this on this page.

 Questions on invoices or need an EU VAT-compliant invoice?
-Send an email to firstname.lastname@example.org.
+See this guide or send an email to firstname.lastname@example.org.

 Buy a group subscription here.
 Once you have bought a group subscription, manage your group on this page.